Forget Niacinamide. A Dry Skin Moisturizer Needs This Effective Ingredient

 AdvertisementADVERTISEMENT

-Ectoin is a miracle ingredient for sensitive and dry skin because it works well as a skin barrier booster.
-It is a versatile choice for various skincare needs, from soothing post-sun exposure to baby skincare routines.
-Most important is the percentage of ectoin in the product: “Ectoin should be incorporated into your skincare routine as a topical serum or cream,” says Dr. Magovern, where the concentration is typically between 0.3%-2.0%

-The best thing about ectoin is that it’s found in a wide range of products.
-YSE Beauty Your Favorite Ex Exfoliating Pads boasts the ingredient alongside exfoliating glycolic acid, but it's also found in serums and essences like Peach & Lily Retinal for All Renewing Serum or Hourglass Equilibrium Restoring Essence.
+The best thing about ectoin is that it’s found in a wide range of products starting with essences and mists: Try Hourglass Equilibrium Restoring Essence, £64, or Susanne Kaufmann Multi Protection Mist, £55.
+There are also serums like Dr Dennis Gross Derminfusions Fill & Repair Serum, £78, and Dr. Barbara Sturm The Better B Niacinamide Serum, £110.

-Then there are creams and sunscreens, such as Dr. Loretta Universal Glow Daily Defense Mineral Sunscreen Fluid SPF 40, or Mama Sol 100% Mineral Moisturizing Sunscreen SPF 30.
-Dr. Magovern recommends applying your sunscreen immediately after moisturizer to lock in hydration.
+Then there are creams and sunscreens, such as Dr. Jart+ Ceramidin Ectoin-Infused Cream, £50, Evolve Pro + Ectoin Soothing Cream, £32, No7 Derm Solutions™ Eczema Treatment, £17.95 and Dr. Loretta Universal Glow Daily Defense Mineral Sunscreen Fluid SPF 40, £58.
+Dr Magovern recommends applying your sunscreen immediately after moisturizer to lock in hydration.
 That moisture can also help avoid the white cast which is typical of many mineral sunscreens.
 Bottom line, there are many ways to incorporate ectoin into your routine.

 AdvertisementADVERTISEMENT

 Because ectoin is an amino acid, there are few ingredients it doesn’t work with.
 In fact, Berry says that it is synergistic with a wide range of skincare ingredients.
-When paired with antioxidants, like bakuchiol, vitamin C, vitamin E and ferulic acid, for example, it creates a formidable defense against the signs of premature aging and damage caused by UV radiation.
-When used with hyaluronic acid, it can optimize skin hydration.
+When paired with antioxidants, like bakuchiol, vitamin C, vitamin E and ferulic acid, for example, it creates a formidable defence against the signs of premature ageing and damage caused by UV radiation.
+When used with hyaluronic acid, it can optimise skin hydration.
 Using it alongside peptides or retinol will support skin renewal.
-“These strategic ingredient pairings epitomize a well-rounded approach to skincare, where each ingredient complements the other to deliver targeted and tailored benefits,” Berry explains.
+“These strategic ingredient pairings epitomise a well-rounded approach to skincare, where each ingredient complements the other to deliver targeted and tailored benefits,” Berry explains.

-Ectoin is even found in haircare, like Aveda Scalp Solutions Overnight Scalp Renewal Serum and Guerlain Repairing and Replumping Care Conditioner, as it protects hair from environmental aggressors and maintains optimum water retention for an extended period.
+Ectoin is even found in haircare, like Aveda Scalp Solutions Overnight Scalp Renewal Serum, £42 and Guerlain Repairing and Replumping Care Conditioner, £66, as it protects hair from environmental aggressors and maintains optimum water retention for an extended period.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.